Johannes Vingboons: Early life

-Biography
+Johannes Vingboons was born in 1616 or 1617, probably in Amsterdam, into a large artistic family.
+His father, the painter David Vinckboons, had moved from the Southern Netherlands to Amsterdam and established a successful workshop there.
+Several of Johannes's brothers also pursued artistic and architectural careers, including the architects Philip Vingboons and Justus Vingboons.

+The family home functioned as both a residence and a working studio.
+Growing up in this environment, Vingboons learned drawing and painting at an early age and helped prepare designs and illustrations produced in the workshop.

+When their father died in 1632, Johannes and his brothers continued working together from the family house on Sint Antoniesbreestraat in Amsterdam.
+The building was adapted for publishing and map production, and several of the brothers were involved in designing maps, globes, and architectural plans.

+Work

 The house on the left was the Vingboons residence and the gap between the two houses is the Salamandersteeg.

-Vingboons came from an artistic family.
-His father David Vinckboons (1576–1632) was a successful painter and, of his five brothers, Philip Vingboons and Justus Vingboons were active as architects.
-Johannes remained unmarried and lived with a large part of his family in an Amsterdam house and studio on Sint Antoniesbreestraat, on the corner of Hoek Salamandersteeg.
-He began to paint and draw in the making of maps, cartoons and paintings for his father.

-After their father's death, the sons renovated the building to use as a publishing and printing house.
-The brothers engaged in designing, and the creation of maps and globes.
-Five of the six sons were for a time active as a mapmaker.
-From about 1640 until his death Johannes was a mapmaker, and a watercolourist in the service of the Amsterdam map publisher Joan Blaeu.

-Work

-By combining his traditional expertise as a cartographer with his artistic qualities as a watercolourist, he produced water colors of exotic lands based on scrupulous research.
-These he based on reports and sketches from masters, helmsmen and merchants on their travels under the orders of the VOC and GWC.
+By combining his expertise as a cartographer with his skill as a watercolourist, he produced watercolours of coastal cities, ports, and trading regions in Asia, Africa, and the Americas, based on reports and sketches gathered through VOC and GWC networks.

 He made city elevations, plans, coastal profiles and sea charts, combining them until he had produced a unique series of images that gave an accurate image of a large part of the world then known to Dutch trade.
 For many of these areas, his are the earliest images.